coin-or/coin-or.github.io/pages/user/user_introduction.md

 ./coinbrew install ProjName
 ```

-The argument `--prefix=\path\to\install\dir` specifies the directory where
+The argument `--prefix=\path\to\install\dir` specifies the directory where the
-the packages will be installed and would normally be something like
+packages will be installed and would normally be something like `$HOME` or
-`$HOME` or `\usr\local`.
-If the specified prefix is writable, then all packages will be automatically
+`\usr\local`.
+If the specified prefix is writable, then all packages will be
-installed immediately after building and the install command is not needed.
-If
+automatically installed immediately after building and the install command is
+not needed.
+When the directory is not writable, the install step will need to
+be run with administrator privileges (usually by running `bash` as
-no prefix is specified, the package will be installed in the directory `coinbrew/dist/`.
+administrator).
+If no prefix is specified, the package will be installed in
+the directory `dist/`.

 Options that would have been passed to the `configure` script under the old
 build system can simply be added to the command-line.
 For example, to build